joker-b/kbImport/README.md

 data formatting is somewhat... brittle, if you have multiple AVCHD cameras shooting on the same day, archive them using slightly different JobNames, e.g. "WeddingCam1" and "WeddingCam2".

+Some Performance Numbers
+---

+On Chromebook Galaxy to SSD: about 2.9 Mb/sec
+On MBA internal to SSD: about 576 Mb/sec

 drobolize
 ---------